tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 * **File:** [decomposition.ipynb](Activities/03-Ins_Decomposition/Solved/decomposition.ipynb)

-Go to the slideshow, [[open section X]], and define time series decomposition to the class:
+Go to the slideshow, open the section on time series decomposition, and define time series decomposition to the class:

 * In a nutshell, it is separating time series data into useful and less useful components.